 The onset of the condition is often in late childhood or adolescence.
 Compared to DMD, the course of the condition is also more gradual and less predictable.

-The most common symptom of the condition is generalized weakness that affects the muscles of the shoulders, thighs, hips, and the pelvic area.
+The most common symptom of the condition is a generalised weakness that affects the muscles of the shoulders, thighs, hips and the pelvic area.
 The calves will also become enlarged.

 However, some patients with BMD may ultimately require scooters or wheelchairs.

 While some may consider the devices as symbols of disability, many users attest they are more independent, mobile, and energetic using a wheelchair than merely relying on very weak legs.